Supporting the mental health of LGBTQIA+ tech professionals

 You don’t need to look far to see that mental health continues to be a problem facing the LGBTQIA+ community.
 The National Alliance on Mental Illness (NAMI), reported that people who identify as LGBTQIA+ are twice as likely to develop a mental health condition than people who identify as heterosexual.

 Within the tech industry, we all must accept that the issue around the mental health of LGBTQIA+ professionals is there as well.
 In fact, the pressures of work could just add to any pre-existing conditions.
 Software engineering is demanding, even when we work hard to make a working environment flexible, collaborative and supportive.
 There’re lots of deadlines; there’s a lot of responsibility in handling big, open-source data.
-These concerns can easily pile up, adding to any stresses outside of work for the LGBTQIA+ community.
+These concerns can easily pile up, adding to any stresses outside of work for the LGBTQIA+ community

 As more and more of Gen Z join the tech industry, the more LGBTQIA+ representation we see.
 Everyone has a role to play in creating an environment that’s not only comfortable for LGBTQIA+ professionals but is psychologically safe.